Summary of Our Approach to Teaching the Core Skills

 Phonics and reading, as well as handwriting, form part of the basic skills sessions pupils undertake each week.

 Mathematics is taught discretely at Montgomery Junior School, unless there is a direct link to a topic being taught or a themed day.
 Teachers initially focus on strengthening the children's fluency in basic number skills and then move on to applying this knowledge to reasoning and problem solving type questions.
 In all classes, maths learning is differentiated to allow children of all abilities to access the learning independently.
 Children who require additional support to do so are given this.
 We aim to encourage independent learning and to develop thinking skills.
 Basic calculation skills are regularly rehearsed through four calculation tasks, set in class and for homework.

-As part of our Maths support and challenge programme, we offer booster sessions for our more able mathematicians at different points in the year, as well as support sessions, such as 'First Class At Number', 'Success At Arithmetic' and 'Third Space Learning'.
+As part of our Maths support and challenge programme, we offer booster sessions for our more able mathematicians at different points in the year, as well as support sessions, such as 'First Class At Number' and 'Success At Arithmetic'.